humanmade/altis-security/docs/disable-accounts.md

 # Disable Accounts

-Disable and re-enable accounts in WordPress multisite at will.

-Allows disabling accounts without reassigning content or changing any other user details, preserving any content created by the users.
+Altis provides the ability to disable accounts without having to actually delete user accounts.
+This allows for disabling accounts without reassigning content or changing any other user details, preserving any content created by the users.

 ## Usage